FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 ---
-## Bottleneck effects
+## Bottleneck Effects

 - Natural events like a disaster that kills **at random** a large portion of the population can change the genetic structure of the population.

 ![bg right:50% w:500](./images/bottle.png)

 ---
-## Founder population
+## Founder Population

 - A founder effect occurs when a new colony is started by a few members of the original population.
-- For example: the Amish community of Pennsylvania.
+- For example, the Amish community in Pennsylvania.
 This population is descended from around 200 German immigrants who started their colony.

 ![bg right:50% w:500](./images/founder.png)

 ---

-# Important concepts
+# Important Concepts
 - Key principles in population genetics that are important in association analysis:
-  - Population Substructure
+  - Population substructure
-  - Hardy Weinberg Equilibrium
+  - Hardy-Weinberg equilibrium (HWE)
-  - Population Substructure leads to Hardy Weinberg Disequilibrium.
+  - Population substructure can lead to Hardy-Weinberg disequilibrium (HWD).

 ---

-# Estimation of allele frequency
+# Estimation of Allele Frequency

-- An individual has two copies of each autosomal (not sex) chromosomes.
+- An individual has two copies of each autosomal (non‑sex) chromosome.

     ![Sales Figure, w:700](./images/allele_freq.png)